-To celebrate International Women’s Day 2018, we’ve rounded up some of our contributors as well as past hair interviews that featured women who each have found ways to celebrate their hair and use it as a way to express themselves through their personal style, careers and more.
-Read below to get inspired by these powerful females and may the force be with all women around the world today and every day.
+To celebrate International Women’s Day 2021 we’ve rounded up some of our contributors, as well as past hair interviewees, that featured women who have found ways to celebrate their hair and use it as a way to express themselves.
+Read on below to get inspired by these powerful women and may the force be with all women around the world this coming March 8th, and every day after that!

 How These Women Celebrate Their Hair for International Women’s Day

 1. Hope Morgan, Founder, The Hopeful Style Chronicles

 “I’ve had natural hair for seven years.
 At first, I was afraid of how I would look with short kinky hair.
 Being on this journey, I have learned so much about who I am and what my culture is all about.
 As African Americans, we are shamed into thinking our hair has to be one way and not embrace how versatile it actually can be.
 I am no longer afraid of who I am because as women, we are strong creatures who are a force to be reckoned with… we just have to believe and never lose hope.”